See how wealthy families lived in the late 1800s and 1900s at the historic Brucemore house museum and meander through the beautiful gardens.

 Hotel at Kirkwood Center.

 It's hard to go wrong with the stuffed French toast—cinnamon and brown sugar French toast stuffed with cream cheese and your choice of fresh strawberries or blueberries and topped with whipped cream—at the Breakfast House Cafe.

 Eclectic shops surround the nearby Marion Uptown District town square.
 Enjoy Midwestern art at the Campbell Steele Gallery.
 Then buy some hand-rolled truffles and dark chocolate sea salt caramel as gifts at The Chocolate Shop.

 For lunch, try the Let’s Meat in the Middle salad (romaine, iceberg and spinach with ham, turkey, roast beef and salami tossed in Parmesan and pepper dressing) at Ramsey’s Metro Market.

-Don’t miss seeing the renowned Grant Wood collection at the Cedar Rapids Museum of Art or visiting the Grant Wood Studio, where he painted some of his most famous works.
+Don’t miss the renowned Grant Wood collection at the Cedar Rapids Museum of Art or the Grant Wood Studio, where Wood painted some of his most famous works.

 For More Information: tourismcedarrapids.com